 Stay out of dangerous situations involving alcohol, whether in a car, bar, or bedroom.

-To ensure your safety at CSULB & in the community during the holiday season, these enforcement activities will take place throughout the city:
+To ensure your safety at CSULB & in the community, these enforcement activities will take place throughout the city:

 * Party Patrols